Changing the Way We Pay: Top 8 Open Banking Payment Solutions

 Klarna is one of the best online payment services.
 It’s best known as “buy now pay later” software, which offers shoppers interest-free financing on retail purchases over a series of installments.
 It has over 200,000 retail partners, including giants like Samsung, Nike, ASOS, H&M, IKEA, and AliExpress.

 Klarna’s open banking platform is just one of its services.
-Klarna APIs allow businesses to create fintech products ranging from expense-splitting apps to robo advisors.
+Klarna APIs allow businesses to create fintech products ranging from expense-splitting apps to robo-advisors.

 What’s more, with Klarna’s white-label solution, PSD2-licensed third-party providers can request and receive bank data.
-But to integrate Klarna API into their service, they usually need to hire a development team.
+But to integrate the Klarna API into their service, they usually need to hire a development team.

 6. Banked